fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 | 2.
 Add an activity low event named `LedState` to the fpp.
 The event takes an argument of `Fw.On` type to indicate the LED has been driven to a different state. | `event LedState(on_off: Fw.On) severity activity low format "LED is {}"` |

-Save the file, exit the text editor.
 You have completed the Command and Event design phase.
 We'll move on to the Command and Event implementation phase.

 ## Component Implementation